awsdocs/amazon-comprehend-developer-guide/doc_source/cer-doc-class.md

 ## Recall \(Macro Recall\)<a name="class-macrorecall-metric"></a>

-Indicates how many of the correct categories in the text that the model can predict\.
-It is a percentage of correct categories in the text that can found\.
-This metric comes from averaging the recall of all available labels\.
-Also known as macro recall\.
-A measure of how complete the classifier results are for the test data\.
+This indicates the percentage of correct categories in your text that the model can predict\.
+This metric comes from averaging the recall scores of all available labels\.
+Recall is a measure of how complete the classifier results are for the test data\.

 High recall means that the classifier returned most of the relevant results\.

 The `Recall` metric is also known as *Macro Recall*\.